syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-paragraphs.md

 {% endtabs %}

+## Enabling shrink text on overflow option

+In a PowerPoint slide, if you add a text more than a shape can hold, the text will overflow from the shape.
+But by using a Shrink text on overflow option, you can fit a large text within a shape.The following code example demonstrates how to enable this property.

+{% tabs %}

+{% highlight c# %}

+// Create a new PowerPoint file. using (IPresentation ppDoc = Presentation.Create())
+{

+  // Add a slide to the PowerPoint file.
+  ISlide slide = ppDoc.Slides.Add(SlideLayoutType.Blank);

+  // Add a text box to the slide
+  IShape textBox = slide.Shapes.AddTextBox(100, 100, 100, 100);

+  //Add text to the text box.
+  textBox.TextBody.AddParagraph("Lorem ipsum dolor sit amet, consectetur adipiscing elit");

+  //Set the property to shrink text on overflow. textBox.TextBody.FitTextOption = FitTextOption.ShrinkTextOnOverFlow;

+  // Save the PowerPoint file
+  ppDoc.Save("Sample.pptx");
+}

+{% endhighlight %}

+{% endtabs %}

 ## Removing the paragraph

 The following code example demonstrates how to remove a paragraph from a slide.